GeneralSergal/ORP/ORP_RUNTIME.md

 ---

-## INVARIANTS (v3.0 + v3.1 PATCH)
+## INVARIANTS

-- L1 Strict Typing: All inputs must be normalized into typed signals.
+- L1 Strict Typing: All inputs must be normalized into typed signals only.
 No raw strings permitted in L1.
 - L1 Types Allowed: Float ∈ [0.0, 1.0], Integer (bounded), Boolean.
 - L2 must operate only on validated L1 data.
 - L3 is the sole authority layer.